 - must be familiar with procedures for handling allegations against staff

-- must be aware of Ashbourne College London’s Child Protection Procedures
+- must be aware of Ashbourne College’s Child Protection Procedures

 - must seek guidance from the DSL or another senior colleague if you are in any doubt about appropriate conduct

-7. General conduct and behaviour: You should observe Ashbourne College London’s policy on Smoking, Alcohol and Drugs contained in the Employment Manual.
+7. General conduct and behaviour: You should observe Ashbourne College’s policies on Alcohol and Smoking and Drugs and Substances contained in the Employment Manual.

-8. School property: You must take proper care when using Ashbourne College London property and you must not use Ashbourne College London property for any unauthorised use or for private gain.
+8. College property: You must take proper care when using Ashbourne College property and you must not use Ashbourne College property for any unauthorised use or for private gain.

-10. Good order and discipline: Teaching staff and other staff in charge or control of pupils must maintain good order and discipline at all times when pupils are present on Ashbourne College London premises and whenever pupils are engaged in authorised college activities, whether on Ashbourne College London premises or elsewhere.
+10. Good order and discipline: Teaching staff and other staff in charge or control of students must maintain good order and discipline at all times when students are present on Ashbourne College premises and whenever students are engaged in authorised college activities, whether on Ashbourne College premises or elsewhere.

-11. One-to-one meetings: If you are teaching one pupil, or conducting a one-to-one meeting or teaching session with a pupil, you should take particular care in the following ways:
+11. One-to-one meetings: If you are teaching one student, or conducting a one-to-one meeting or teaching session with a student, you should take particular care in the following ways:

 - use a room that has sufficient windows onto a corridor so the occupants can be seen, or keep the door open, or inform a colleague that the lesson/meeting is taking place

-- arrange the meeting during normal school hours when there are plenty of other people about
+- arrange the meeting during normal College hours when there are plenty of other people about

 - do not continue the meeting for any longer than is necessary to achieve its purposes;

-- avoid sitting or standing in close proximity to the pupil, except as necessary to check work
+- avoid sitting or standing in close proximity to the student, except as necessary to check work

 - avoid idle discussion